LYNCH·LLP

 Questions about Examiner Kimberly Lovel Wilson

-• What is Examiner Kimberly Lovel Wilson's overall allowance rate?
+• What is Kimberly Lovel Wilson's overall allowance rate?

 • How many art units does this examiner cover?

-The allowance rate ranges from 59% to 98% across these art units, showing variation in the examiner's record by technical subject area.
+Yes.
+The allowance rate ranges from 59% to 98% across these art units, reflecting differences in the applications and subject matter within each unit.

 ◈ RESPONDING TO AN OFFICE ACTION